quilt/account-abstraction-playground/README.md

 ### Create a Genesis File

-Next you need to create a genesis file for the new test chain at `data/genesis.json`.
+Next you need to create a genesis file at `data/genesis.json` for the new test chain.
 You can use the existing `data/genesis_template.json`, replacing the two occurrences of `<SIGNER>` with the address of your signer.

 ### Initialize & Start the Chain